 4 Give thanks for the ELCA missionaries accompanying our global companions in Germany and Russia to help build the capacity of Lutheran churches for evangelism, mission and leadership development.

-5 In the spirit of Jesus’ feeding 5,ooo people, pray for generous responses to ELCA World Hunger’s Global Farm Challenge, a year-long, youth-driven fundraising challenge to support the agriculture-related programs of ELCA World Hunger, our church’s ministry to end hunger and poverty.
+5 In the spirit of Jesus’ feeding 5,000 people, pray for generous responses to ELCA World Hunger’s Global Farm Challenge, a year-long, youth-driven fundraising challenge to support the agriculture-related programs of ELCA World Hunger, our church’s ministry to end hunger and poverty.

 6 It takes the skills, dedication and work of many to run our schools – people who teach, cook, attend to special needs, drive buses, clean, counsel students, coach and more.
-Pray for everyone who has a role in the education, development and wellbeing of children and youth in our schools.
+Pray for everyone who has a role in the education, development and well-being of children and youth in our schools.

 7 The Lutheran Ecumenical and Inter-Religious Relations Network (LEIRN) is made up of volunteers representing the 65 synods of the ELCA.
-Pray for the work of LEIRN’s representatives as models and advocates for ecumenical and interreligious engagement in the life of the synod and this church.
+Pray for the work of LEIRN’s representatives as models and advocates for ecumenical and inter-religious engagement in the life of the synod and this church.

 8 Remember in prayer all those who suffer daily from chronic pain and its physical, mental and spiritual effects; pray they find hope, effective treatments without addiction and relief from their pain.